 Germicidal ultraviolet light has long been known to be effective in destroying both airborne and surficial bacterial and viral microbes.
-There are thousands of potential applications in hospitals and homes, although it has yet to become widely adopted.
-Now that it appears that COVID-19 could be around for years to come, the public has become more interested in this technology.
+There are thousands of potential applications in hospitals and homes, and with the massive public interest in protection from airborne viruses, this technology will only become more prevalent.

 According to a paper by Daniel Jones and Michael Ivanovich, published by AMCA (Air Movement & Control Association) in 2020, there are three main approaches to using UV-C to disinfect ambient air.
 The first is a unit mounted on the wall near the ceiling, that circulates and disinfects the air for one room.
 The second treats the air as it moves through the ducts.
 The third treats the surfaces on the heating/cooling coils, where the bacteria or virus might otherwise accumulate.
 Each approach has benefits and limitations.